HBOT in Lincoln NE: Everything You Need to Know

 See membership tiers → Book another serviceFrequently Asked Questions

-The information in this post is educational and based on published research.
+A note on medical care: The information in this post is educational and based on published research.
 HBOT at Lost in Float is a wellness service, not a medical treatment.
 It is not a replacement for professional medical care.
 If you are managing a health condition, please continue working with your healthcare provider.
 Float therapy may complement that care — it is not a substitute for it.